 Dolly Parton’s Stampede

 If you haven’t had enough of Dolly Parton yet, make sure to get tickets to Dolly Parton’s Stampede.
 Featuring country music, horse trick riding, and amazing food, Dolly Parton’s Stampede is one of the top attractions in Pigeon Forge.

 Arrive early to have a meet and greet with the horses and their top-notch riders.
 The famous music group Mountain Ruckus also performs at select shows.
 As you watch the show and special effects, enjoy a four-course meal including vegetarian and gluten-free options.

 Located just a few minutes away from Dollywood Lane, the Stampede is a fantastic dinner show.
 It offers world-class entertainment in Pigeon Forge.

 Great Smoky Mountains National Park

 Looking for the best place to go hiking and get some family photos?
-Great Smoky Mountains National Park spans across North Carolina and Tennessee.
-Bring your water bottle and hiking clothes and spend a full day exploring the park.
+Great Smoky Mountains National Park spans the border between North Carolina and Tennessee.
+Bring your water bottle and hiking clothes, and spend a full day exploring the park.